 In the first week, walk for at least 30 minutes.
 For your second week, walk for 30 minutes without a break.
 At this point, the most important thing is to get your body used to walking, don’t worry about the distance.
 In your first month of training, you should walk for 30-40 minutes twice a week.

 You should increase the walking time to 1-2 hours once or twice a week, incorporating your basic walking gear on (bottle of water and shoes you intend to wear).

 1 Month before

-Walk the same time but with you gear on (food, water bottle and rain jacket).
+Walk the same time but with your gear on (food, water bottle, and rain jacket).

 3 weeks before